Our easy garlic bread recipe has crispy edges and a soft, buttery center. Not only is it easy to make, but you can also prepare it in advance.

 - Salt and pepper — For the best garlic bread, you need to season well.
 We add a generous pinch of salt and pepper to the butter before slathering it over the bread.

-- Unwrap the bread and place the bread with the cut-sides facing up.
-Scatter cheese on top and bake, uncovered until the cheese melts and the edges crisp up a little.
-(Or leave the cheese off and bake until the edges crisp up.)
+Unwrap the bread and place the bread with the cut sides facing up.
+Scatter cheese on top and bake, uncovered, until the cheese melts and the edges crisp up a little.
+Or, leave the cheese off and bake until the edges are crispy.

-Do I Need to Wrap the Bread in Foil?
+Do I Need to Wrap Garlic Bread in Foil?

 As I mentioned above, we love when garlic bread is soft and buttery in the middle.
 Wrapping the loaf in foil (or parchment paper) ensures this result.
 For a crispier garlic bread that’s more toasted on top, don’t wrap and bake for a shorter period (10 to 15 minutes).
 For another slightly more crisp take on garlic bread, see our basil and cheese garlic bread.